MicrosoftDocs/well-architected/well-architected/ai/mlops-llmops.md

 ### Monitoring and Management
 - Azure Monitor and Application Insights provide comprehensive tools for monitoring model performance and system health.
 These tools enable proactive issue detection and resolution, ensuring that ML models perform optimally in production environments.
-- **A/B Testing**: Conduct A/B testing to compare model versions.
-- **AML Model Monitoring**: USe AML model data collection and model monitoring for data drift, model drift and other customer metrics.
-- **Canary Releases**: Implement canary releases to gradually roll out new models.
 - **Performance Monitoring**: Monitor model performance in real-time using Azure Monitor.